Benny121221/AssettoCorsaTelemetry/README.md

      - All status and timing-related columns are broken (with the exception of the `UNIXTimestamp` column
      - Position and sector data is broken

+This app reads from Assetto Corsa's shared memory, and unfortunately the memory map is subject to change quite often.
+The most recent memory map I could find is this: https://assettocorsamods.net/threads/doc-shared-memory-reference.58/

+The most recent Asseto Corsa Comeptizione memory map that I could find is available here, it may be useful: https://www.assettocorsa.net/forum/index.php?threads/acc-shared-memory-documentation.59965/

 Below is the original readme:

 AssettoCorsaTelemetry